openimis/database_ms_sqlserver/README.md

 * create a new database (i.e. openIMIS.X.Y.Z where X.Y.Z is the openIMIS database version)

-* Execute the initial database creation script; FullEmpytDatabase.sql or fullDemoDatabase.sql, see "creating SQL script" to get it
+* Execute the initial database creation script fullEmpytDatabase.sql or fullDemoDatabase.sql (see "creating SQL script" section on how to get them)

 ### Upgrading